Higher-rank instantons sheaves on Fano threefolds: Introduction

-The first remark is that the topological constraints on the Chern characters imply that $\ch(E)$ depends on 2 integers, namely, the rank $r$ and an invariant $k$ depending on the second Chern class, which we refer to as the \textbf{charge} of the instanton.
-As it turns out, one has
+Let us start with our definition of instanton sheaf -- we refer to Remark \ref{instanton-conditions} for a discussion of related notions. \begin{definition} Let $X$ be a Fano threefold of Picard rank one and index \mbox{$i_X=2q_X+r_X$}, with $r_X \in \{0,1\}$.
+An \textbf{instanton sheaf} is a torsion-free sheaf $E$ on $X$ such that the following conditions hold. \begin{enumerate}[label=\roman*)] \item $\ch(E)=\ch(\RHom(E,\cccO_X(-r_X)))$; \item $H^1(E(-q_X-t))=H^2(E(-q_X+t))=0$, for $t \in \{0,1\}$; \item $E$ is slope-semistable. \end{enumerate} \end{definition} The first observation is that the topological constraints on the Chern characters imply that $\ch(E)$ depends on 2 integers, namely, the (half)rank and an invariant $k$ depending on the second Chern class, which we refer to as the \textbf{charge} of the instanton.
+As it turns out, an instanton $E$ can be of any rank when $i_X$ is even, while $E$ must be of even rank when $i_X$ is odd.
+With this in mind, we write $\rk(E)=n$ when $i_X$ is even and $\rk(E)=2n$ when $i_X$ is odd.
+Then one has

-where $l\subset X$ is a line and $F_0$ is a $\mu$-stable instanton bundle of the minimal possible charge and rank.
-Let us mention that $F_0=\calo_X$ when $r_X=0$, while for $r_X=1$, $F_0$ is a rank-2 bundle playing an important role in the geometry of $X$.
+where $l\subset X$ is a line and $F_0$ is a slope-stable instanton bundle of the minimal possible charge and rank.
+Let us mention that $F_0=\cccO_X$ when $i_X$ is even, while when $i_X$ is odd, $F_0$ is a rank-2 bundle playing an important role in the geometry of $X$.
 Namely, when $i_X=3$, so that $X$ is a quadric threefold, $F_0$ is the spinor bundle on $X$, while, for $i_X=1$, $F_0$ is a Mukai bundle, see \cite{BMK} for the most recent developments on this.

-An instanton whose topological character admits an expression in the above mentioned form will be referred to as an $(n,k)$-\textbf{instanton}.
-We will frequently write $\gamma(n,k)$ for the Chern character of an $(n,k)$-instanton, which is computed from \eqref{character of instanton} and we will write $\calmi_X(n,k)$ for the moduli space of $(n,k)$ semistable instantons, seen as an open piece of Maruyama's moduli space $\calm_X(\gamma(n,k))$ of semistable sheaves on $X$ with Chern character $\gamma(n,k)$; we use a similar notation when working over an anticanonical section $S$ of $X$.
+An instanton $E$ satisfying \eqref{character of instanton} will be referred to as an $(n,k)$-\textbf{instanton}.
+We will frequently write $\gamma(n,k)$ for the Chern character of an $(n,k)$-instanton.
+We will write $\calmi_X(n,k)$ for the moduli space of Gieseker-semistable $(n,k)$-instantons, seen as an open piece of Maruyama's moduli space $\calm_X(\gamma(n,k))$ of semistable sheaves on $X$ with Chern character $\gamma(n,k)$.
+Here, an $S$-equivalence class is an instanton if some representative of it is an instanton sheaf.
+We use a similar notation when working over an anticanonical section $S$ of $X$.